hall-lab/svtools/habel_svtools_example.md

 ```

 ### Use svtools lsort to combine and sort variants from multiple samples
+svtools lsort takes the space sorted list of all of your non_ref vcf files as arguments.
+The example shows us combining three samples.
+The output of this step is one sorted and compressed vcf file.
 ```
 svtools lsort SAMPLE1.sv.non_ref.vcf SAMPLE2.sv.non_ref.vcf SAMPLE3.sv.non_ref.vcf \
 | bgzip -c > sorted.vcf.gz